dreadflopp/dreads_modlist_patches/README.md

 After closing Nemesis, there will be files in Overwrite:

-1. Hold down the Ctrl key and double-click on Overwrite.
-A new window will open.
-Keep this open for now.
+1. Double-click on Overwrite.
+A window will open.
-1. Hold down the Ctrl key and double-click on Nemesis_Output
-1. Move the following folders and files from Overwrite to Nemesis_Output
+1. Drag the following folders and files from Overwrite to Nemesis_Output:
     * meshes
     * Nemesis_Engine
     * scripts
     * FNIS.esp
-1. Right click any mod in Mod Organizer 2 and choose *All Mods/Refresh*.
+1. Close the window.
 1. Ensure the Nemesis_Output mod is active (checked).

 ## Generating Unlimited Bookshelves patch